Administration • (559) 324-2060

 8 AM – 4:30 PM • MON – FRI

 The people who call Clovis ‘home’ make the difference here.
-We work hard to engage our residents and business owners in the process of building our community.
-We believe doing so is paramount to our success.
-Whenever possible, we turn to the people who live and work in Clovis for their thoughts and feelings.
-Whether it’s about encouraging infill development, establishing a traffic pattern, creating a park, or building a senior center or library, we involve our residents as much as possible in the process.
+We work hard to engage our residents and business owners in the process of building our community, focusing on our shared goals rather than the things that divide us.
+Whenever possible, we turn to the people who live and work in Clovis for their thoughts and ideas.
+Whether it’s about land use planning, establishing a traffic pattern, creating a park, or building a senior center or library, we involve our residents as much as possible in the process.

-Conversation, civic engagement and involvement all around mean a better quality of life and a better community.
+Conversation, civic engagement and a shared vision lead to a better quality of life and a better community—actually, to the BEST community.
 And that’s what Clovis is all about.”

-- Awards and Recognitions: Fresno County Board of Supervisors, Public Health Champion, 2015; Phi Kappa Phi Alumni of the Year, California State University, Fresno, April 2012; Friend of Nursing, Central Valley Coalition of Nursing Organizations and Nursing Leadership Council of the Central San Joaquin Valley, April 2010; Advancing the Common Good, United Way of Fresno County, April 2010; 100 Influential Women, Business Street, March 2008; Top Ten Business Professional Women, Marjaree Mason Center, 2007; Clovis Soroptomists’ Woman of Distinction, April 2005; California School Nurse Organization, Central Valley Section, Lyda Smiley Award, 2003 (recognizing contributions to school nursing); City of Clovis Business/Professional Woman of the Year, 2001 (partial listing)
+- Awards and Recognitions: Fresno Pacific University, Distinguished Alumni, 2019; CSUF, Top Dog Alumni of the Year, 2017; Fresno County Board of Supervisors, Public Health Champion, 2015; Phi Kappa Phi Alumni of the Year, California State University, Fresno, April 2012; Friend of Nursing, Central Valley Coalition of Nursing Organizations and Nursing Leadership Council of the Central San Joaquin Valley, April 2010; Advancing the Common Good, United Way of Fresno County, April 2010; 100 Influential Women, Business Street, March 2008; Top Ten Business Professional Women, Marjaree Mason Center, 2007; Clovis Soroptomists’ Woman of Distinction, April 2005; California School Nurse Organization, Central Valley Section, Lyda Smiley Award, 2003 (recognizing contributions to school nursing); City of Clovis Business/Professional Woman of the Year, 2001 (partial listing)

 - Previous City of Clovis experience: Planning Commission, including three terms as Chair (1989 – 2000); Personnel Commission (1987 – 89)